BrainModes/ADNI-TVB-pipeline/README.md

 **Required editing:** "generic" bash scripts may need to be modified for job submission arguments, e.g. queue name.

 ## 02_after-processing_scripts
-1. Organize final output files according to the BIDS specification.
+1. Rename and reorganize pipeline's final output files according to the BIDS specification, as well as in the format required by TVB.
-2. Create all files required by TVB: scripts in "02_after-processing_scripts" directory
+2. Create additional files required by TVB for simulation.
 3. Create MINDS v1 metadata files to describing the dataset as required by the EBRAINS Knowledge Graph.
 (References: https://github.com/HumanBrainProject/openMINDS, https://github.com/roopa-pai/automated_MINDSJSON-writer/blob/master/automated_MINDSJSON-writer.ipynb)

 **Required editing:** 01_reorganize.py should only require the editing of a few paths at the top of the script.
 03_create_MINDSv1-metadata.py may require editing throughout the script, depending on use-case (authors, phenotype data, IRIs, etc.).